App-vNext/Polly/docs/chaos/behavior.md

 ```

 ## Anti-patterns
-❌ Do not use it to inject delays, use the latency monkey instead as the Latency Chaos Strategy already correctly handles synchronous/asynchronous delay executions, cancellations, etc.
+❌ Do not use it to inject delays, use the latency monkey instead as the [LatencyChaosStrategy](latency.md) already correctly handles synchronous/asynchronous delay executions, cancellations, etc.